QSPFoundation/qsp/README.md

 # QSP

-This repository contains sources of the QSP game engine.
+This repository contains source code of the QSP game engine.

 ## Useful links